xregistry/spec/core/spec.md

 Where:
-- `vID` is the `id` of the Version that is to become the "default" version of the referenced Resource or `null` if the client wishes to revert back to the "newest = default" algorithm
+- `vID` is the `id` of the Version that is to become the "default" version of the referenced Resource.
+A value of `null` indicates that the client wishes to switch to the "newest = default" algorithm, in other words, the "sticky" aspect of the current default Version will be removed.
+It is STRONGLY RECOMMENDED that clients provide an explicit `id` when possible.
+However, if a Version create operation asks the server to choose the `id` then including that `id` in the query parameter is not possible.
+In those cases a value of `this` MAY be used, and if the request creates more than one Version then an error MUST be generated.
-- If a non-null `vID` does not reference an existing Version of the Resource then an HTTP `400 Bad Request` error MUST be generated
+- If a non-null and non-this `vID` does not reference an existing Version of the Resource then an HTTP `400 Bad Request` error MUST be generated

 This query parameter is available on many of the Resource and Version APIs, and when used it can reference any existing Version not just one of the Versions being managed by that particular request.
-Any use of this query parameter on a Resource that has the `setdefault` aspect set to `false` MUST generate an error.
+Any use of this query parameter on a Resource that has the `setstickydefaultversion` aspect set to `false` MUST generate an error.

 It is also possible to manage the default Version via a specialized case of the following API: